unclereeemus/ytmp/README.md

   s [<# of results>] [<search>]
   		search with the jargon. view search results and select (can select multiple).
-		can specify amount of search results to return with a following arguement (must be the second one) - defaults to 5.
+		can specify amount of search results to return with the first arguement (no flag)
+		- defaults to 5.

   x [<# of results>] [<search>]
   		search without the jargon. view search results and select (can select multiple).
-		can specify amount of search results to return with a following arguement (must be the second one) - defaults to 5.
+		can specify amount of search results to return with the first arguement (no flag)
+		- defaults to 5.

   sp [<search>] search for playlists (requires https://github.com/trizen/pipe-viewer/)